lindbrook/packageRank/README.md

 > [1] 93.4
 ```

-We also see that 51 downloads “nominally” earns ‘HistData’ 920th place
+We also see that 51 downloads earns ‘HistData’ 920th place among the
-among the 14,020 packages downloaded.
-Note that this rank is “nominal”
+14,020 packages downloaded.
+Note that this rank is “nominal” because
-because it’s possible that multiple packages share identical download
+it’s possible that multiple packages can have identical download
 counts.
 In such cases, a package’s nominal rank (but not its rank
 percentile) will sometimes be determined by its name: packages with the
-same number of downloads are listed in alphabetical order.
+same number of downloads are sorted in alphabetical order.
 For the case
 at hand, ‘HistData’ benefits from the fact that it is second in the list
 (vector) of packages with 51 downloads: